 After seeing the success TikTok was having, other social media platforms quickly jumped onto the trend, releasing their own versions of short-form video content.

 So what’s new with YouTube Shorts?
 Let’s find out.

 To begin, when were YouTube Shorts created?
 First introduced in India in September 2020, YouTube Shorts are short-form videos that are 60 seconds or less.
 Creators can use musical overlays, text, and graphics to spice up their content.

 Though the beta version was only released in India at first, the platform still saw immense success with the new offering.
 Within a few short months, YouTube Shorts were receiving over 3.5 billion daily views.

+So, when were YouTube Shorts created and released around the rest of the world?
 After the successful initial launch in India, they were introduced to the United States market in March 2021.
-YouTube Short’s success continued to grow.
+YouTube Shorts’s success continued to grow.
 Shortly after the launch, daily views were topping 6.5 billion views.

 In addition to the large following, YouTube Shorts can also be monetized.
 The company says they will reward users with over $100M in 2021 and 2022 – usually through monthly bonuses between $100 and $10,000 from the YouTube Shorts Fund for qualified creators.

 Creators are eligible for the YouTube Shorts Fund based on monthly performance metrics.
 They also must be at least 13 years old, in an eligible country, follow community guidelines, and have posted an original short within the past 180 days.

 What is the YouTube Shorts time limit, exactly?
 While the maximum length for YouTube Shorts is 60 seconds, they must also be at least 15 seconds.
 Generally, somewhere right around the middle is best—around 21 to 34 seconds.